AlexPoltak/vrs_cvicenie_3/README.md

 2. Second method to generate color image from video is:

-    - `retfr` - assigned color image for given frame(main output of this method)
+    - `retfr` - assigned color image for given frame( Main output of this method )
-    - `frameID` - frame ID(used for indexing in videodata), ID of frame for which the image is generated
+    - `frameID` - frame ID( Used for indexing in videodata ), ID of frame for which the image is generated
-    - `videodata` - Data info for the given camera(Relational vector between video frames and trajectory and so on)
+    - `videodata` - Data info for the given camera( Relational vector between video frames and trajectory and so on )
     - `cap` - video capture
     - `openedFileID` - ID of opened video file